baleato/atcs-project/README.md

 $ python k_shot_testing.py --model_path "model_checkpoint_path.pt" --model "model_name" --task "testing_task_name" --k 4 \
                            --episodes "path_to_my_episodes.pkl"
 ```
+The testing will print the mean test accuracy and the standard deviation over episodes once the evaluation is completed.
 If you do not specify saved episodes the testing will just randomly sample episodes from the test task training set.
 Please check the other possible arguments in the argparser help to get an overview over the the functionality.
 :exclamation: Note: if you change the MLP architecture then you also have to specify ```--mlp_dims``` with the right amount of layers and hidden neurons.
-The testing will print the mean test accuracy and the standard deviation over episodes.

 ## Authors